amondnet/orc-denorm/readme.md

         }
     }

-With the same key as the original, but in the `denorm_likes` collection.
+With the same key as the original, but in the `denorm_like` collection.

 ### Customization